 Introduction & Market Context

-Here's the thing about UK businesses in 2026: we're stuck in what some people call the "Productivity Paradox."
-Business confidence is actually pretty good (83% of leaders say they're optimistic), but underneath that, most companies are struggling with admin overload, increasingly complex regulations, and a shortage of skilled people.
+Right, let's start with the uncomfortable truth.
+UK businesses are stuck in what economists call the "Productivity Paradox."
+Business confidence is holding up (83% of leaders say they're optimistic about growth), but underneath that, the actual numbers tell a different story.
+Most companies are drowning in admin, fighting increasingly complex regulations, and struggling to find and keep decent people.

-What we're seeing is AI that amplifies what people can do, rather than replacing them.
-McKinsey's 2026 data shows that 92% of companies are investing more in AI, but only 1% have properly integrated it into their workflows in a way that actually drives business results.
-That gap is the opportunity.
+McKinsey's 2026 data is revealing here.
+92% of companies are investing more in AI, but only 1% have actually integrated it into workflows in a way that drives real business results.
+That gap between investment and integration is the opportunity.

 The Reality of UK Operations Right Now

-The main culprit is operational friction.
-UK SMEs spend a disproportionate amount of time on admin, compliance, tax reporting, and manual data entry.
-Between fluctuating energy costs, wage inflation, and everything else, companies are being forced to find efficiency gains internally because there's nowhere else to look.
+UK SMEs spend a disproportionate chunk of their working week on admin, compliance, tax reporting, and manual data entry.
+Between energy cost volatility, wage inflation, and tighter margins everywhere, companies are being forced to find efficiency gains internally.
+There's genuinely nowhere else to look.

 ClickUp